kazarena/json-gold/README.md

+# THIS LIBRARY WILL RECEIVE NO FURTHER UPDATES

+Please use https://github.com/piprate/json-gold instead.
+See the details and further discussion [here](https://github.com/kazarena/json-gold/issues/20).

 # JSON-goLD

 This library is an implementation of the [JSON-LD 1.0](http://json-ld.org/) specification in Go.
 It supports both URDNA2015 and URGNA2012 RDF dataset normalisation algorithms.

-## MAINTAINER CHANGE NOTIFICATION ##

-We are planning to add new features to this library, including support for Linked Data Signatures, content-addressable JSON-LD, etc. In order to facilitate this development, the maintainer of JSON-goLD (@kazarena) is going to copy this repository to the GitHub organisation of his company (@piprate).
-See the details and further discussion [here](https://github.com/kazarena/json-gold/issues/20).
-Feedback welcome.

 ## Testing & Compliance ##